-In this course, students explore the ten domains of information security as established by the (ISC)2 Common Body of Knowledge (CBK).
-Students will use the CBK as a framework to critically analyze security awareness issues and evaluate best practices in implementing security systems within the enterprise.
+In this course, students explore the domains of information security as established by the (ISC International Information System Security Certification Consortium) Common Body of Knowledge (CBK).
+Students will use the domains of CBK as a framework to critically analyze security awareness issues and evaluate best practices in implementing security systems within the enterprise.